Chirantanbanik/Instagram-Database-Design/README.md

 Tech Stack used - MySQL

+An basic idea behind **Instagram Database Design** with some important features, but this is not an app or web it's only a simple model on how the database is designed!

 We will first create a database with name **Instagram_database_design** after that let’s find out what the features or the table we can design.